tshi04/GPView/README.md

     ./gpview
     ```

 Note: We developed GPView in Windows system and we are not sure if the Mac version works propers.
-If you experience any bug, please contact gpview@life-tp.com.
+If you experience any bug, please contact tshi@vt.edu.

+# Demos